cloudnative-pg/plugin-barman-cloud/README.md

   name: backup-example
 spec:
   method: plugin
   cluster:
     name: cluster-example
   pluginConfiguration:
     name: barman-cloud.cloudnative-pg.io
 ```

-### Restore
+### Restoring a Cluster

-To recover a cluster from an object store, the user should create a new
+To restore a cluster from an object store, create a new `Cluster` resource that
-`Cluster` resource referring to the object store containing the backup, like in
+references the store containing the backup.
+Below is an example configuration:
-the following example:

 ```yaml
 apiVersion: postgresql.cnpg.io/v1